mschuchard/puppet-check/README.md

 ENV LANG en_US.UTF-8
 # create the directory for your module, directory environment, etc. and change directory into it
 WORKDIR /module_name_or_directory_environment_name
-# copy the module, directory environment, etc. contents into the module directory inside the container
+# copy the module, directory environment, etc. contents into the corresponding directory inside the container
 COPY / .
 # execute your tests; in this example we are executing the full suite of tests
 ENTRYPOINT ["rake", "puppetcheck"]